 The Rise of FamilyArc and Family Legacy

-Many have seen my recent posting: Founder of FamilyArc.
-A few responded with questions on whether I’d left the National Christian Foundation.
+Many have seen my title Founder of FamilyArc.
+A few responded with questions.

 But something happened during my time at NCF.
 I began to have families and family-owned businesses approach me.
 They wanted something more.
 They were facing issues of thinking through succession, how their businesses would carry on, how their children would fare, and ultimately what their legacy would be.